NFL Top 100 Players of 2017

-The NFL Top 100 Players of 2017 was the seventh season in the series.
+The NFL Top 100 Players of 2017 was the seventh season in the NFL Top 100 series.
 It ended with reigning Super Bowl MVP Tom Brady being ranked #1.
 This made Brady the first player to be voted #1 more than once.
 It was also just the second time the #1 ranked player was not the reigning NFL MVP of the league, as Matt Ryan came in at #10.

 Of the 32 NFL teams, only 3 did not have players that made the list; The Chicago Bears, New York Jets, and San Francisco 49ers.